-According to the forth annual survey from Staples Advantage, 90 percent of employees go to work despite being sick.
-With flu season starting, it's time to think about how to prevent sharing the flu, and keeping employees healthy.
+According to the fourth annual survey from Staples Advantage, 90 percent of employees go to work despite being sick.
+With flu season starting, it's time to think about how to prevent sharing the flu and keeping employees healthy.
 While all workplaces are at risk during flu season, those more likely to come in contact with the virus than others should be even more aware of how to keep germs in check.
 Here are ten jobs most likely to have contact with the flu virus.
 Some might surprise you, some might not, but they've all made the list for a variety of reasons.

 Doctors and Nurses: It goes without saying that they are constantly in the presence of and interacting with people who are unhealthy.
 Germs are carried on their hands and clothes.

 Teachers: Teachers are exposed to a very high amount of germs carried by children in the classroom the germs are all over desktops and homework papers.

 Retail Store Employees: They are not only in contact with a lot of people on a daily basis, but likely handle cash and credit cards that carry germs.

 Sanitation Workers: Sanitation workers literally deal with waste throughout their day, making it incredibly difficult to avoid germs.